 • RANDBETWEEN: Returns an integer between specified upper and lower limits.

-• RANDARRAY: Returns one or multiple decimal or integer numbers between specified upper and lower limits.
+• RANDARRAY: Returns one or multiple decimal or integer numbers between upper and lower limits.

-Obviously, a dice consists of six sides, representing six integers from 1 to 6.
-Thus, using integer-returning functions RANDBETWEEN and RANDARRAY suit our cause.
+A dice has six sides, representing six integers from 1 to 6.
+Thus, using integer-returning functions RANDBETWEEN and RANDARRAY suits our cause.
 Also, you can use the newer RANDARRAY function that was released to replace both legacy RAND and RANDARRAY functions.
-However, Microsoft allows this function and dynamic array features for the Microsoft 365 subscribers.
+However, Microsoft allows this function and dynamic array features for Microsoft 365 subscribers.

-Every time the workbook is calculated, each function returns a random generated number.
+Each function returns a randomly generated number every time the workbook is calculated.
 You can do the calculation by pressing the F9 key on your keyboard.
-To make it fancy, you can create a button which triggers the calculation.
-All you need to do is to record a macro, press the F9 and stop recording.
-Now, you can assign your macro into a command button.
+You can create a button that triggers the calculation to make it fancy.
+You only need to record a macro to dice roll, press the F9, and stop recording.
+Now, you can assign your macro to a command button.

 RANDBETWEEN

-All you need to do is to give lower and upper limits to the function.
-You need to copy and paste the formula if you need to roll multiple dice.
+All you need to do is give the function lower and upper limits.
+You must copy and paste the formula to roll dice more than once.

 =RANDBETWEEN(1,6)